DiamondLightSource/epics_device/docs/example.rst

 Code Examples
 =============

-This file contains a number of examples of code to show many of the features documented here.
+This file contains a couple of examples of code to show many of the features documented here.

 Basic IOC
 ---------

-This section describes the minimum code required to build an IOC using this framework.
+The IOC in ``examples/basic_ioc`` illustrates the minimum code required to build an IOC using this framework.
 The source tree is:

 ======================= ========================================================
 File/Directory          Description
 ======================= ========================================================
-Db
+Db/
-Db/Makefile             Needs rules for building ``.db`` from ``.py`` Db/basic_ioc.py         Minimal example building a simple database src src/Makefile src/main.c              Minimal IOC implementation st.cmd                  Startup script for IOC initialisation Makefile configure               Standard EPICS ``configure`` directory, as generated
+Db/Makefile             Needs rules for building ``.db`` from ``.py`` Db/basic_ioc.py         Minimal example building a simple database src/ src/Makefile src/main.c              Minimal IOC implementation st.cmd                  Startup script for IOC initialisation Makefile configure/              Standard EPICS ``configure`` directory, as generated
                         by ``makeBaseApp.pl``.
 configure/CONFIG
 configure/CONFIG_APP